danielaparker/jsoncons/doc/ref/json/get_value_or.md

 (1)-(2) return a value in a basic_json object if `name` matches the name of a member, otherwise return a default value.
-Throws `std::runtime_error` if not an object or null value.
+Throws `std::domain_error` if not an object or null value.

 ### Examples